-‘RHOA’ Kenya Moore Teases New Relationship Or Matt Jordan Reconciliation
+‘RHOA’ Kenya Moore Teases New Relationship, Or Matt Jordan Reconciliation

 Is Kenya Moore in a new relationship?
 Or perhaps she and Matt Jordan have rekindled their relationship?
-The Real Housewives of Atlanta seems to want people to think either possibility for in recent days she has posted photos to her Instagram account that teases that she has someone special by her side.
+The Real Housewives of Atlanta seems to want people to think either possibility, as in recent days, she has posted photos to her Instagram account that teases that she has someone special by her side.

 On Wednesday, Kenya posted a photo of a breakfast plate consisting of crab cake eggs Benedict, bacon, spinach, and banana slices.
 She included the hashtag “#wifeyduties” in her photo caption, suggesting that she cooked the meal for a romantic partner.